atar-axis/xpadneo/docs/descriptors/xbe2_unknown.md

 If Profile != 00, then ONLY THE FIRST ROW's (!!!)
 BB are on/off values for the paddles:
 0b0002 4013 // 1 = P1, etc.

-ST: on/off for Start and Sticks (thumbstick buttons) 0b0000 SRL0 // S = Start, R/L = Right/Left thumbstick button
+ST: on/off for Start and Sticks (thumb stick buttons) 0b0000 SRL0 // S = Start, R/L = Right/Left thumb stick button

 SE: on/off for Select
 0b0000 000S // S = Select